pivotal/docs-tap/install-components.md

     - GitLab
     - Azure DevOps
 - Tanzu Application Platform GUI Blank Catalog from the Tanzu Application section of Tanzu Network
-  - To install Tanzu Application Platform GUI catalog, navigate to [Tanzu Network](https://network.tanzu.vmware.com/) and select the Tanzu Application Platform.
-Under the list of available files to download, there is a folder titled `tap-gui-catalogs`.
+  - To install this, navigate to [Tanzu Network](https://network.tanzu.vmware.com/products/tanzu-application-platform/).
+Under the list of available files to download, there is a folder titled `tap-gui-catalogs-latest`.
 Inside that folder is a compressed archive titled `Tanzu Application Platform GUI Blank Catalog`.
 You must extract that catalog to the preceding Git repository of choice.
 This serves as the configuration location for your Organization's Catalog inside Tanzu Application Platform GUI.
 - The Tanzu Application Platform GUI catalog allows for two approaches towards storing catalog information:
     - The default option uses an in-memory database and is suitable for test and development scenarios.
           The in-memory database reads the catalog data from Git URLs that you enter in the `tap-values.yml` file.